Heroes and Villains: Retrospective assessments

-In 2009, "Heroes and Villains" was used in Wes Anderson's animated film Fantastic Mr. Fox and also appeared on the soundtrack album.

 Other versions

 1967 – Lei'd in Hawaii

 Before the release of Smiley Smile, the Beach Boys attempted to make a live album known as Lei'd in Hawaii.
 Due to technical difficulties, they decided to record the album at Wally Heider's Studio 3 on September 11, a session which included a runthrough of "Heroes and Villains".
 A surviving audio tape of this performance features an overdubbed spoken-word monologue, given by Mike Love, in which he ridicules the song.
 Carlin writes that the track was likely not intended for release as Love's rant shifts from "mock-serious to bitterly sarcastic" and "becomes even more barbed as he goes on".
 He surmised that another laughing voice in the audio belonged to Wilson, and that Wilson may have coordinated the recording himself.

 The 2017 compilation 1967 – Sunshine Tomorrow includes this version of "Heroes and Villains", albeit with Love's monologue omitted.
 The band's concerts in Hawaii marked the last time Wilson sang "Heroes and Villains" before a public audience until 2001, when he performed the song at a Radio City Music Hall tribute concert held in his honor.